santacrx/keychron_firmware/keyboards/keychron/v10_max/ansi_encoder/keymaps/santacrx_complex/README.md

 Layers 1 through 6 are the default and overlays respectively.
 The cycle will be <kbd>FN</kbd>: 1→0→1 , or <kbd>NUM</kbd>: 1→7→1.
 When in 0, the knob cycles the overlay.
-The Macro keys' backlighting will change according to the selected overlay setting.
+The keys' backlighting color will change according to the selected overlay setting.
-When returning from 0, the respective overlay will be activated.
+When returning from 0, the respective overlay will be activated and the macro colum reflects the respectiva layer color.

 ## Features and Functions